Mellbourn/cleanup-branches/README.md

 It is assumed that the main branch that should be merged to is named `main`, not `master`.

+The name and commit hash of deleted branches are printed to stdout and logged to the logfile at `.local/state/cleanup-branches/log.txt`

 ## Installation

 ```bash